davidad/davidad.github.io/source/_posts/2014-03-12-the-operating-system-is-out-of-date.markdown

 Computers didn't always have operating systems.
-The earliest machines, like the [Harvard Mark I](http://en.wikipedia.org/wiki/Harvard_Mark_I) and the [EDVAC](http://en.wikipedia.org/wiki/EDVAC), perfomed one "computation" at a time.
+The earliest machines, like the [Harvard Mark I](http://en.wikipedia.org/wiki/Harvard_Mark_I) and the [EDVAC](http://en.wikipedia.org/wiki/EDVAC), performed one "computation" at a time.
 Whenever a computation finished, with its output printed by a teletypewriter or recorded on a magnetic tape, the machine would shut down.
 A person would then have to notice the machine stopped, unload the output, set up